a2o/snoopy/README.md

 Manual build is preferred if you distribution only provides <2.0.0 Snoopy versions.
 Details below.

-WARNING:
+**WARNING: This manual is for Snoopy version 2.0.0+.
 Snoopy versions below 2.0.0 are not supported anymore.
-Please do not submit any bug/feature/change requests that concern versions before 2.0.0.
+Please do not submit any bug/feature/change requests that concern versions before 2.0.0.**

 ## 3. Configuration

-Most parts of snoopy can and should be configured at build time.
+Most parts of Snoopy can and should be configured at build time.
 However, since version 2.0.0 Snoopy supports optional configuration file.
 But, as this configuration file is optional, it needs to be enabled when Snoopy is being built.